Living Well With a Stoma

 Healthy Skin

-It’s important to keep the skin around the stoma clean and healthy so that the stoma bag is able to attach properly.
+It’s important to keep the skin around the stoma clean and healthy so the stoma bag is able to attach properly.
 When the bag is attached in the correct way, there is no risk of smell and reduced risk of skin irritation.
-The person should be trained in the hospital of how to manage the bag and look after the skin around it (Coloplast 2021).
+The patient should be educated on how to manage the bag and look after the skin around it (Coloplast 2021).

 Food and Drink

 For the most part, a person is able to eat and drink as they would usually.
 A person should monitor how their stoma reacts to certain foods.
-They should be advised if their stoma requires them to avoid or limit particular foods (Coloplast 2021).
+They should be advised if their stoma requires them to avoid or limit particular foods (Healthdirect 2023).

 Sex and Intimacy

-Following stoma surgery, it’s normal for a person to have concerns about the new appearance of their body.
-It can take time to get used to these physical changes and they may initially feel less attractive.
-Some discomfort may occur as a result of having part of the bladder or bowel removed.
+Following stoma surgery, it’s normal for a person to have concerns about the new appearance of their body, and it can take time to get used to these physical changes.
 Advise patients to talk to their partner about ways they could feel more comfortable during this transition (Coloplast 2021).

 Talk About it

-Approximately 50,000 Australians are living with a stoma (DoHAC 2022).
+Approximately 50,000 Australians are living with a stoma (DoHaAC 2024).
 Remind the person they are not alone.
 It will likely help them to talk to someone about what they are going through.

 stoma bag